Felipegalind0/Felipegalind0.github.io/index.md

 -  🙃I’m currently living in Minneapolis, and frankly I don't like it, Duluth is better.
 -  ⚡ Fun fact: I dropped a phone from the Golden Gate, sometimes I'm not the brightest :/
 -  🇨🇴 I was born in Colombia and speak fluent spanish.
--  🇺🇸 I live in the states so I speak English, duh
+-  🇺🇸 I live in the states so I speak English, duh.
 -  🇩🇪 My sister was learning French, I wanted to learn a third language to match her, and I met this cute girl who spoke german so i decided I was going to learn german and I did.(Sort of)
 - 🧸 I'm proud of who I am, what I have built, and what I am building.
 - 💞️ I’m looking to collaborate on anything, please reach out to me.